exercism/python/concepts/function-arguments/about.md

 6
 ```

-If `*args` follows one or more positional arguments, then `*args` will be what is left over after the positional arguments.
+If `*args` follows one or more positional arguments, then `*args` will be what is left over after the positional arguments:

-An arbitrary number of values being passed to a function after a positional argument:

 ```python
 >>> def add(first, *args):